bemusic/bemuse/docs/song-workshop.md

 <div class="admonition warning">
 <p class="admonition-title">Warning</p>

-Please note that this application is **very buggy** and the developer currently does not have the resources to provide support.
+Please note that this application can be **very buggy** and the developer currently does not have the resources to provide support, although Bemuse’s developers also use this app to manage the official server.
 However if you are a developer, you can
 [find the source code on GitHub](https://github.com/bemusic/song-workshop).
 If you managed to fix some issues, pull requests are welcome.